Killing in the Name

-"Killing in the Name" is a protest song by American rock band Rage Against the Machine, and appears on their 1992 self-titled debut album.
-It was released as the lead single from the album in November 1992.
-It features heavy drop-D guitar riffs, and lyrics inspired by the police brutality suffered by Rodney King and the subsequent 1992 Los Angeles riots.
+"Killing in the Name" is a song by the American rock band Rage Against the Machine, and appears on their 1992 debut album Rage Against the Machine.
+It features heavy drop-D guitar riffs.
+The lyrics protest police brutality, inspired by the beating of Rodney King and the 1992 Los Angeles riots.

-"Killing in the Name" is Rage Against the Machine's signature song.
-In 1993, it reached number 25 on the UK Singles Chart.
-In 2009, following a campaign protesting the British talent show The X Factor, "Killing in the Name" reached the UK Christmas number one.
+"Killing in the Name" was released as the lead single from Rage Against the Machine in November 1992.
+It reached number 25 on the UK singles chart.
+In 2009, following a public campaign protesting the British talent show The X Factor, "Killing in the Name" became the UK Christmas number one.

 Writing

-Tom Morello wrote the guitar riffs while teaching a student drop D tuning; he briefly paused the lesson to record the riff.
+The guitarist Tom Morello wrote the riffs while teaching a student drop-D tuning; he briefly paused the lesson to record the riff.
 The band worked on the song the next day.
 According to Morello, "Killing in the Name" was a collaborative effort, combining his riff with Tim Commerford's "magmalike" bass, Brad Wilk's "funky, brutal" drumming and vocalist Zack de la Rocha's "conviction".
-Morello recorded his part on a Fender Telecaster.
+Morello recorded his part on a Fender Telecaster and played a guitar solo with a Whammy pedal.

 Music

-"Killing in the Name" has been described as alternative metal, rap metal, rap rock, hard rock and nu metal song.
+"Killing in the Name" combines elements of hardcore punk and hip hop and has been described as rap metal, funk metal, alternative metal, rap rock, hard rock, and proto-nu metal.
 The journalist Peter Buckley described it as "a howling, expletive-driven tirade against the ills of American society".
-The song builds in intensity, as de la Rocha chants the line "Fuck you, I won't do what you tell me", building in a crescendo the next four times and angrily screaming the line the final eight times, culminating with the scream "Motherfucker!"
-The song contains the word "fuck" 16 times.
+The song builds in intensity, as de la Rocha chants the line "Fuck you, I won't do what you tell me", building in a crescendo the next four times and aggressively screaming the line the final eight times, culminating with the scream "Motherfucker!"
+The word "fuck" appears in the song 17 times.

 The lyrics were inspired by the police brutality suffered by Rodney King and the subsequent 1992 Los Angeles riots.
 The refrain "some of those that work forces are the same that burn crosses" draws a link between the Los Angeles Police Department and the Ku Klux Klan.
-According to BBC News, "Killing in the Name" rails against "the military–industrial complex, justifying killing for the benefit of, as the song puts it, the chosen whites".
+According to BBC News, "Killing in the Name" protests the military–industrial complex, justifying killing for "the chosen whites".

 Artwork

-The cover of the CD single is Malcolm Browne's Pulitzer Prize-winning photograph of Thích Quảng Đức's self-immolation in Saigon in 1963 in protest of the murder of Buddhists by the U.S.-backed regime of Prime Minister Ngo Dinh Diem.
+The cover of the CD single is a Malcolm Browne photograph of Thích Quảng Đức's self-immolation in Saigon in 1963 in protest of the murder of Buddhists by the U.S.-backed regime of Prime Minister Ngo Dinh Diem.
 The photograph also appears on cover of the eponymous Rage Against the Machine album.
 The cover of the Australian version of the CD-single has the words "killing in the name", in large, red block capitals, and a much smaller and tightly cropped version of the photograph in the bottom right-hand corner.